Cornwall Minerals Railway: Lease to the Great Western Railway

-Taken over by the Great Western Railway
+Take over by the Great Western Railway

-Negotiations

 The Cornwall Minerals Railway network was leased to the GWR, and was being operated by that company, and discussions started regarding a transfer of ownership.
 This resulted in a purchase by the GWR, made effective by the Cornwall Minerals Railway Act 1896 (59 & 60 Vict. c. cxcviii) on 1 July 1896.
 The entire network was now part of the larger company, and the CMR company was dissolved.

-The Truro and Newquay line

 The CMR had taken over Treffry's line from Newquay to East Wheal Rose, and extended it to Treamble.
 In the last years of the nineteenth century the GWR wished to build a line linking Truro and Newquay, and it obtained the Great Western Railway (Truro and Newquay Railway) Act 1897 (60 & 61 Vict. c. xii) as authority to do so; the line was called the Truro and Newquay Railway.
 Leaving the Truro to Penzance line at Chacewater, it joined the Treamble line at Shepherds, and much of the earlier Treffry route was used for the new line.
-A sharp curve near Trevemper was eliminated by a new alignment over a short distance—the Trevemper deviation.
+A sharp curve near Trevemper was eliminated by a new alignment over a short distance—the 'Trevemper deviation'.
 The new line opened in two stages, the northern section completing the through route, opening on 2 January 1905.

+Newquay railway station was substantially enlarged and modernised to accommodate the additional traffic.
+It was ready for the opening of the new line from Truro, and from May 1906 through carriages were worked to Newquay from London via Luxulyan.
+This was to encourage the development of the seaside holiday trade, which increased considerably in the following decades.
+In turn this required improvements to the main line from Par: in 1921 the line was doubled between St Dennis Junction to Tregoss Moor.
+Goonbarrow to Bugle was doubled in 1930.